-Those days are gone when mobile users could only think of Google map or device location sensor as the only outcome of geolocation technology.
+Those days are gone when mobile users could only think of Google map or device location sensors as the only outcome of geolocation technology.
 Now, almost everything on the web and mobile interface comes with a geolocation tag.
-Location information is intrinsic to our perception of the world around.
-For some time, a few advanced geolocation based technologies are continuing to make the user experience of mobile apps richer and better. iBeacon is one of them.
+Location information is intrinsic to our perception of the world around us.
+For some time, a few advanced geolocation-based technologies are continuing to make the user experience of mobile apps richer and better. iBeacon is one of them.

 Shopping and retail: iBeacon changed the in-shop experience to a great extent.
-By tracking the proximity of buyers now retailers can lure him with promotional offers meant four him.
+By tracking the proximity of buyers now retailers can lure them with promotional offers meant for them.

 Security measures: With iBeacon in place certain event venues can restrict entry and exit of attendees and thus make the security arrangements better.

 Automobile: With iBeacon installed a car system can easily wake up and unlock the doors as and when the owner comes close.

 Classrooms and institutions: iBeacon can be creatively used in classroom education and in institutions to monitor student activities.

 Travel Apps: Travel apps can make use of iBeacon in conjunction with airlines, airports, hotels, tourist sights, and restaurants to promote services and make offers based on the user's location and proximity.